mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 .. note::

-    You cannot press :kbd:`Ctrl` to move the content of the selection (you have to press :kbd:`T` or select the :guilabel:`Move Tool`).
+    You cannot press the :kbd:`Ctrl` key to move the content of the selection (you have to press the :kbd:`T` key or select the :guilabel:`Move Tool`).

 Some other tips:

 * If you want to convert a layer to a selection (to select the visible pixels), right-click on the layer docker, and choose :guilabel:`Select Opaque`.
-* If you use a polygonal selection tool, or a selection which needs to be ‘closed’, you will be able to do it or by using a double-click, or by using a :kbd:`Shift` - |mouseleft| .
+* If you use a polygonal selection tool, or a selection which needs to be ‘closed’, you will be able to do it or by using a double-click, or by using a :kbd:`Shift +` |mouseleft| shortcut.

 You can scale selection.
 To do this, choose :menuselection:`Select --> Scale`.